WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/w.md

 # W

+## WAV

+Acronym for *Waveform Audio File Format*.

+Don't use a filename extension to refer to a type of file.
+For example, use *WAV file* rather than *.wav file*.

+For more information, see [Referring to file types](//filenames.md).

 ## W3C

-Initialism for World Wide Web Consortium (W3C).
+Initialism for World Wide Web Consortium.
 Use uppercase.

-For more information about spelling out acronyms, see [Abbreviations]().
+For more information about spelling out abbreviations, see [Abbreviations]().

 ## WAN

 Acronym for *wide area network*.
 Use uppercase.

-For more information about spelling out acronyms, see [Abbreviations]().
+For more information about spelling out abbreviations, see [Abbreviations]().

 ## want